 “Of all Shakespeare's plays the one that has fascinated me the most and for longest is ‘The Merchant of Venice’.
 I first directed it for the RSC in the late ‘80s and have returned to it three more times over the years.
 I have set it in the Renaissance, in the Victorian and Edwardian eras and in modern times each one throwing different aspects of the play in sharper focus.
 I've cast it colour blind, complicating it's racial issues, and gender blind, emphasising its interrogation of sexuality and desire.
 Whether set in the Elizabethan or modern world it's a complex text that always seems to benefit from added complexity, deepening the impact of this remarkable play and it's dark heart.

-Dedicated to focusing initially on the five plays set exclusively in Renaissance Italy ( The Merchant of Venice, Romeo and Juliet, The Taming of the Shrew, Much Ado About Nothing and The Two Gentlemen of Verona ), we have forged a relationship with the Goldoni Theatre in Venice and the site specific, Oxford based company Creation.
-The culture and politics of Italy had a profound effect on Shakespeare's drama and part of our focus will be to explore the nature of that influence by playing in both countries and building cultural links between Great Britain and Italy.
+Dedicated to focusing initially on the five plays set exclusively in Renaissance Italy ( The Merchant of Venice, Romeo and Juliet, The Taming of the Shrew, Much Ado About Nothing and The Two Gentlemen of Verona ), we have forged a relationship with the Goldoni Theatre in Venice and other theatres in north and central Italy.
+The culture and politics of the country had a profound effect on Shakespeare's drama and part of our focus will be to explore the nature of that influence by playing in both countries and building cultural links between Great Britain and Italy.

 Overtime it is hoped that the company and its productions will travel throughout Europe during a period of our history when artistic linkage to the continent will be more vital than ever.
 Shakespeare was, without doubt, a European in the deepest sense.
 His stories are mainly set in Europe and (apart from the History Cycles) have their narrative and intellectual origins in France, Spain, Denmark, Germany and Italy.
 With the Italian quintet in particular you can observe a new dramatic chemistry that blends an emergent British naturalism with the stylised bravado of Commedia dell Arte.